-Study of the interaction and interdependence among living organisms in their environment.
-Presents fundamental scientific principles in examining how natural ecosystems function and how human actions affect natural ecosystems.
-Emphasis on the role of science in determining causes and in contributing solutions to local and global environmental problems.
+Ecology studies the interaction and interdependence among living organisms in their environment.
+The course presents fundamental scientific principles in examining how natural ecosystems function and how human actions affect natural ecosystems.
+Emphasis is placed on the role of science in determining causes and in contributing solutions to local and global environmental problems.
 (L)